 Additionally, we show a very simple reduction of a weighted uniform $B$-matching to a weighted $(a,b)$-matching, which yields a more efficient and simpler algorithm than the one by Szab{\'o}.

-{\bf Related work} In deficiency problems the goal is to find matching that is as close as possible to given sets $B(v)$.
-Hell and Kirkpatrick \cite{HellKirkpatrick} gave an algorithm for finding a minimum deficiency $(a,b)$-matching among all $(0,b)$-matchings, where deficiency is measured as sum of $a(v)-d(v)$ over all vertices whose degree is not between $a(v)$ and $b(v)$.
+{\bf Related work} In the deficiency problems the task consists in finding a matching that is as close as possible to given sets $B(v)$.
+Hell and Kirkpatrick \cite{HellKirkpatrick} gave an algorithm for finding a minimum deficiency $(a,b)$-matching among all $(0,b)$-matchings, where the deficiency is measured as the sum of differences $a(v)-d(v)$ over all vertices whose degree is not between $a(v)$ and $b(v)$.
 They also proved that for another measure of deficiency, namely number of vertices whose degree is outside $(a(v),b(v))$, the problem is NP-hard.

-Another related problem is decomposing graph into $(a,b)$-matchings (a graph that can be decomposed into $(a,b)$-matchings is called $(a,b)$-factorable).
-Kano gave sufficient condition for graph to be $(2a,2b)$-factorable \cite{Kano}.
-Cai generalized this result for $(2a-1,2b)$, $(2a,2b+1)$ and $(2a-1,2b+1)$ -factorable graphs \cite{Cai1991}.
-Hilton and Wojciechowski showed another sufficient condition for $(r,r+1)$-factorization of graphs \cite{hilton2005}.
+Another related problem consists in decomposing a graph into $(a,b)$-matchings - a graph that can be decomposed into $(a,b)$-matchings is called $(a,b)$-factorable.
+In \cite{Kano} Kano gave a sufficient condition for a graph to be $(2a,2b)$-factorable.
+Cai \cite{Cai1991} generalized this result to $(2a-1,2b)$, $(2a,2b+1)$ and $(2a-1,2b+1)$ -factorable graphs.
+Hilton and Wojciechowski showed another sufficient condition for an $(r,r+1)$-factorization of graphs \cite{hilton2005}.

-$(a,b)$-matchings were also studied in stable framework - Biro et al. proved that checking whether stable $(a,b)$-matching exists is NP-hard \cite{Biro}.
+$(a,b)$-matchings were also studied in the stable framework - Biro et al. proved that checking whether a stable $(a,b)$-matching exists is NP-hard \cite{Biro}.

-A special case of general matching problem is an extended global cardinality constraint problem (EGCC): given set of variables $X$, set of values $D$, a domain for each variable $D(x) \subseteq D$ and a cardinality set $K(d)$, for each $d \in D$, the goal is to find valuation of variables, such that the number of variables with value $d$ is in $K(d)$ \cite{Samer2008}.
-For empirical survey on EGCC see \cite{Nightingale}.
+{\bf Organization} In Section \ref{sec:uniform_matching} we present a simple reduction for a uniform $B$-matching.
+In Section \ref{sec:structure} we introduce the notion of a canonical paths, followed by the proof of the main theorem of our paper.
+The proof of a key technical lemma is omitted and available in full version\cite{DudyczP17}.
+In Section \ref{sec:algorithm} we present an algorithm for a maximum $B$-matching and in Section \ref{sec:weighted_alg} for a maximum weight $B$-matching.